Sharknado 3: Oh Hell No!: Production

 Sharknado 3 was filmed on location at Universal Orlando, São Paulo Brazil, Northern New Jersey, San Juan, Puerto Rico, and Washington, D.C.

 The role of the President was written with former Governor of Alaska Sarah Palin in mind, but she declined.
-The part was then offered to businessman Donald Trump, but took time to decide since he was preparing a real presidential campaign.
-After production went ahead and cast Mark Cuban in the role, Trump responded angrily and threatened to sue to film.
+The part was then offered to businessman Donald Trump, but he took time to decide since he was preparing a real presidential campaign.
+After production went ahead and cast Mark Cuban in the role, Trump's lawyers responded angrily and threatened to sue the production.

+Soundtrack

+The original motion picture soundtrack was also released in 2015 and included 13 tracks from the film's score, contributed by various artists.
+Camper Van Beethoven, Quint and East Bay Ray contributed two songs each.

 Release

 Critical reception

 Rotten Tomatoes reports a 36% score with an average rating of 3.9/10, based on reviews from 33 critics.
 The consensus reads: "Sharknado 3: Oh Hell No! bites off more than it can chew, leaving viewers with an overlong mess that isn't even bad enough to be good."
 On Metacritic, the film has a score of 53 out of a 100 based on reviews from 19 critics, indicating "mixed or average reviews".

 Brian Lowry of Variety said the self-reference gag was beginning to yield diminishing returns.
 He further added that the question is whether the parent company's insatiable appetite to cash in would hasten the feeding frenzy.
 Don Kaplan of The New York Daily News said the movie left a fishy taste behind.
 Neil Genzlinger of The New York Times said Sharknado 3s absurdities was turned to funny levels.
 He also said it was shameless in certain ways, with one being product placement.
 Matt Fowler from IGN said the film is surprisingly awful.